Stevescape/345_huffman/README.md

 size divided by the compressed size.
 This test will prompt the user for input through the console.
 When it asks for a file name that should be the file path such as 'Lorem.txt' followed by enter/return.
 The test will run the encoding procedure and report which file was compressed more efficiently.

+### Decompression Test
+This test is used to confirm the lossless compression aspect of the the huffman encoding algorithm.
+This test asks the user for an input of a file ("Lorem.txt" or "random.txt") and followed by enter/return.
+The algorithm prints the compressed data representation, decompresses the endocing, and prints the decompressed text.
+The original text and the decompressed text are then comapred for loss of data.